EngineHub/WorldGuard/README.txt

     spread (preventing waterfalls from becoming tsunamis).

 - simulate-sponge (def. false)
-    Toggle simulation of the sponge.
-The sponge only prevents water from spreading.
-It will not take away existing water.
-Simulation of the sponge requires iterating over a 9x9x9 cuboid around the water block and the resource impact of this has not been quantified.
+    Toggle simulation of the sponge from Classic.
+It blocks water from flowing near the sponge.

+- sponge-radius (def.
+3)
+    The radius of the sponge's effect.
+The default is that of Classic, creating a 5x5x5 cuboid free of water.
+Increasing the number will increase server load exponentially, although 3-5 has fairly low impact.

 - enforce-single-session (def. true)
     Enforce single sessions.
 If the player is already found to be on